AlexTkachevODS/proof-of-humanity-DID/README.md

 - **Universal Basic Income (UBI)**: Verifies unique recipients for equitable resource distribution.
 - **Personal and Business AI Integration**: Potential extensions into AI-powered identity systems for secure, seamless applications.

+## Invention Description
+For a detailed explanation of the Decentralized Biometric Proof-of-Humanity (PoH) system, see the [Full Invention Description](Biometric PoH with DID Generation.pdf).

 ## Contact
 I’m always looking for opportunities to share ideas, collaborate, and explore new applications of AI, Web3, and IT.
 Here’s how you can reach me:
 - **Email**: [alex.tkachev.odessa@gmail.com](mailto:alex.tkachev.odessa@gmail.com)